 Each spring, a nationwide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
-The Congressional Art Competition is an opportunity to recognize and encourage the artistic talent in the nation, as well as in Pennsylvania's 14th Congressional District.
+The Congressional Art Competition is an opportunity to recognize and encourage the artistic talent across the nation, including in Pennsylvania's 14th Congressional District.

 - Paintings - including oil, acrylics, and watercolor